MAGICAL USES OF SHELLS

 Sea Witch Lore

 Scallop shells – popular with collectors because of diversity with pattern and colour.
 A large group with several hundred species worldwide.
 Most found in tropical waters.
 Can be used in any form of magic especially if you cannot find the right shell for your spell.
-Also travel and movement.
+For travel and movement.

 Abalone – there are 100 different types of these shells.
 They have a plain exterior with a nacreous iridescent interior known as mother of pearl. they are flat in shape and edged with small holes. useful for finding things hidden and good fortune.
 Meditation for inner beauty and for general use and containment of stones and herbs

 Limpets – large family of primitive snails which are ovate and include a hole in the middle.
-Use for finding your way out of a situation also unlocking psychic ir divination abilities.
+Use for finding your way out of a situation also unlocking psychic or divination abilities.
 Confidence, courage and strength

 Clam shells – there are many families of clam shells, Tridacna, Mactra, Solenidae, Cultellidae and Veneridae.
 Giant clams are small but the shells can vary from large to very large.
 The Goddess Venus is often depicted standing in a clam shell.
 Excellent for Goddess related rituals and spells. love and purification